 Fabulist, poet, essayist and translator, whose works became a classic of modern letters, Borges shaped modern literary perception.
 His influential concept of writing as rewriting and his view that each word or group of words has a determinant impact on the efficiency of literature exemplify a modern approach to literary theory.

 Borges, whose ancestors were among the first Europeans to arrive to America, was born in Buenos Aires, Argentina.
 His father, Jorge Guillermo Borges, a lawyer and psychology teacher of anarchist views, taught Jorge Luis philosophy.
 His mother, Leonor Acevedo de Borges, a proud descendant of a long line of soldiers and freedom fighters, was a dedicated companion to her son, until her death at the age of 99.
 Her help was indispensable, especially when Jorge Luis’s blindness made it very difficult for him to read and write.
-Two years later, his sister Norah, his closest childhood friend and his first illustrator was born.
+Two years later, his sister Norah, his closest childhood friend and his first illustrator, was born.
 Both English and Spanish were used in Borges’s house, and he learned to read English before he could read Spanish.
 This knowledge played a key role in his work as a translator.
 He introduced the work of James Joyce, Joseph Conrad, Virginia Wolf and William Faulkner to the Spanish-speaking world.

-Before the onset of the First World War, Borges’s family moved to Geneva, Switzerland, where Jorge Luis learned French and German, and discovered philosophers and writers who would be influential throughout his life including Thomas Carlyle, Arthur Schopenhauer, Walt Whitman, G. K. Chesterton, Franz Kafka and Gustav Flaubert.
+Before the onset of the First World War, Borges’s family moved to Geneva, Switzerland, where Jorge Luis learned French and German, and discovered philosophers and writers who would be influential throughout his life, including Thomas Carlyle, Arthur Schopenhauer, Walt Whitman, G. K. Chesterton, Franz Kafka and Gustav Flaubert.
 He also encountered Jewish culture, which would inspire many of his future literary works.
 When the war was over, the family travelled around Spain, where Borges met a group of Spanish poets, ultraístas, who were in the process of discovering the European avant-garde.
 One of the leaders of this group was Rafael Cansinos de Asséns, who had a major influence on the young Borges.

 This influence became evident upon Borges’s return to Buenos Aires, where he became an active contributor to the literary magazine Martin Fierro, and among the founders of ultraista mural magazine Prisma, the publication of which in 1921 marks the birth of the Argentine avant-garde.
-Borges’s first book of poetry, Fervor de Buenos Aires (1923), has the poet looking for reconciliation with his native city after a four years absence, is among the best examples of Argentine ultraism.
+Borges’s first book of poetry, Fervor de Buenos Aires (1923), has the poet looking for reconciliation with his native city after a four years' absence, is among the best examples of Argentine ultraism.
 However, Borges became increasingly disappointed with Spanish and Argentine avant-garde because of its obsession with metaphor, especially after his reading of Joyce’s Ulysses, which he reviewed in the journal Proa in 1925.

 In the 1930s Borges began contributing to Victoria Ocampo’s journal Sur, which for the next three decades would become the most influential literary publication in Latin America.
 Some of Borges’s most famous stories, “Pierre Menard, Author of Don Quixote” and “Tlön, Uqbar, Orbis Tertius” were published there.